A BRIEF HISTORY OF HOUSEWORK

 Cooking was also made much easier by the development of convenience foods.
 The first convenience food in tins and jars went on sale in the late 19th century.
 Although the principle of canning was invented at the end of the 18th century tinned food first became widely available in the 1880s.
-The can opener was invented in 1858 and the rotary can opener followed in 1870.
+A can opener was invented in 1858 by Ezra Warner and the rotary can opener was invented in 1870 by William Lyman.

 In the late 20th century housework became even easier.
 Convenience foods became far more common.
 That was partly because fridges, freezers became common.
 (In Britain fish fingers went on sale in 1955).
 Microwave ovens first became common in the 1980s.

 Simple hand operated washing machines were invented in the 18th century.
 The first electric washing machine was made in 1907.
 They became more common in the 1930s, though they were still expensive.
 Washing machines did not really become common until the 1960s.
 The first synthetic detergent was invented in Germany during the First World War.
 In the following decades detergents were gradually improved and became more common.